Australian Silky Terrier: Temperament

 The breed standard describe the ideal Australian Silky Terrier temperament as keenly alert and active.
-They love to be given chances to run and play, but must have a tightly fenced yard.
-They also enjoy brisk walks and playing ball.
-The Silky is able to do well in an apartment, although they are also an active indoor breed.
-It is important they are kept busy and social to discourage boredom.
+While still an energetic breed, they are somewhat less active than other terriers.
 In a survey administered by Dogs 101, ninety-one small breed dogs (16 inches tall and under 22 lbs) were ranked by ability to learn quickly - the Silky Terrier placed in the top twenty.
 However, training one can be difficult, as this breed is often stubborn and deliberately willful.

 They are more independent than other toy breeds, yet are affectionate and loyal to their owners.
 They bark readily, especially when greeting strangers.

-Care

-The Silky Terrier's coat is highly susceptible to tangles and matting and requires daily brushing and combing.
-This breed requires a deep commitment from the owners.
-To keep the coat lustrous, regular shampooing is necessary.
-Use of an aloe and oatmeal shampoo helps alleviate the itchy, dry skin of this breed.

-This particular breed should be groomed regularly.
-Care should also be taken while grooming near the neck area, and a harness leash should be used to protect the Silky Terrier from tracheal collapse.
+Health

+A 2024 UK study found a life expectancy of 13.3 years from a sample of 45 deaths for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.